hienvuvg/dairycattle_dataset/README.md

 Complete Visual Data (1s interval)
 ------

-1s_interval_videos: Internet-time synced footage throughout 14 days of the deployment with a sampling rate of 1s (4.5k resolution, 14 day, 14x4 videos, 40GB/video).
+<a href="#">1s_interval_videos</a>: Internet-time synced footage throughout 14 days of the deployment with a sampling rate of 1s (4.5k resolution, 14 day, 14x4 videos, 40GB/video).
 Due to the size of the complated 1s-interval frames, we converted the separate frames into a video for each camera view in each day, which is about 40GB.
 Each video is 24h long.
 The play time in each video corresponds to the date time of the frame.

 <!--**```1s_interval_zips ```** (4.5k resolution, 14 day, 14x4 videos, 319GB/zip):-->